Raivo Aeg

 Raivo Aeg (born on 4 July 1962 Kuressaare) is an Estonian politician and police officer.
 He is member of the XIV Riigikogu.
 Since 2014 he has belonged to the Isamaa party.

 Early life

 Aeg graduated from the Tallinn Polytechnic Institute in 1985.

 Career

-2008-2013 he was the head director of Estonian Internal Security Service (Kaitsepolitseiamet).
+From 2008 to 2013 he was the head director of the Estonian Internal Security Service (Kaitsepolitseiamet).

 Since 2014 he has been a member of the Isamaa political party.

 Since 2017 he is member of Tallinn City Council.

 Personal life

 Aeg has one son, and speaks Estonian, English, Finnish, and Russian.